 While this may happen when celebrities promise to move into high-rises in Manhattan, "in most cases, it seems, the celeb never actually moves in," Goldsborough noted.
 "But in ordinary neighborhoods, no, I would say that there's little to no evidence that a celebrity's proximity helps or hurts neighboring home values."

 The exception?
 "Dennis Rodman's oceanfront duplex that he owned in Newport Beach, Calif., some years back; it was a party house, and it drove the neighbors nuts and probably depressed home values as well."

 Matt Silver, broker associate with @properties, had similar perspectives on the matter.
 While there was a lot of "hubbub, for obvious reasons," surrounding James' rumored interest in Highland Park, Silver had not seen significant effects when so-called rock stars move into neighborhoods.
 "On many levels, it's a wash."

 CEOs with school-age children have a more significant impact on the neighborhoods that welcome them, according to Silver.
 "Athletes could care less" about the impact they have on the areas they move into, especially since they're rarely home anyway.
 Silver added that celebrities moving into neighborhoods potentially have "a little bit more of a negative impact," since their presence may cause people to start "tooling around the neighborhood."

 Besides, most residents really don't care if a celebrity moves into their neighborhood.
 "They're more interested in: How much did they pay for it?
 Did they get a discount because of their celebrity status?"

-was $428,750 from February through April -- down $36,250, or 7.8 percent, from the same period last year.
+According to Trulia, the San Francisco-based real estate search engine, the median sales price for homes in Highland Park was $428,750 from February through April -- down $36,250, or 7.8 percent, from the same period last year.

 See homes for sale in Chicago at AOL Real Estate.